aaron3993/gym-guru/README.md

 - **User Registration:** Create your account to unlock the full potential of Gym Guru.
 Your personalized profile allows you to save and revisit your workout routines seamlessly.

-- **Weekly Workout Plan Generation (Powered by OpenAI):** Generate a customized weekly workout plan using OpenAI's API.
+- **Weekly Workout Plan Generation (Powered by Gemini AI):** Generate a customized weekly workout plan using Google's Gemini API.
 Based on your preferences and goals, Gym Guru creates a plan designed to keep you on track and motivated.

 - **Real-Time Feedback**: Each workout routine generation creates a background job that runs asynchronously.
 Jobs are actively monitored for progress and completion to ensure reliability and provide real-time updates to users.